Chrome (band)

-Chrome is an American rock band founded in San Francisco in 1976 by musician Damon Edge and associated with the 1970s post-punk movement.
+Chrome is an American rock band founded in San Francisco in 1976 by musician Damon Edge and associated with the 1970s San Francisco post-punk movement.
 The group's raw sound blended elements of punk, psychedelia, and early industrial music, incorporating science-fiction themes, tape experimentation, distorted acid rock guitar, and electronic noise.
 They have been cited as forerunners of industrial rock.

-They found little commercial success as part of San Francisco's 1970s music scene, but developed a cult following in the United Kingdom and Germany following the release of the LPs Alien Soundtracks (1977) and Half Machine Lip Moves (1979).
+They found little commercial success as part of the West Coast's music scene, but developed a cult following in the United Kingdom and Germany following the release of the LPs Alien Soundtracks (1977) and Half Machine Lip Moves (1979).
 Edge died in 1995; subsequently, guitarist Helios Creed has revived the Chrome name for recordings and performances.

-They've been cited as an influence on Nine Inch Nails, MGMT, Steve Albini, Pavement, the Jesus Lizard, Osees, Unwound, and the Butthole Surfers.
+They have been cited as an influence on Nine Inch Nails, MGMT, Steve Albini, Pavement, the Jesus Lizard, Osees, Unwound, and the Butthole Surfers.

 History

 1970s

 Chrome was formed in 1975 by Damon Edge (real name Thomas Wisse: drums, vocals, synths, production) and Gary Spain (bass guitar, violin) in San Francisco.
 While studying at the California Institute of the Arts, Edge became influenced in making unusual sounds; this progressed after a trip to Morocco where he heard a lot of Arabic music.
 In his head, he began putting a beat behind the music and started coming up with ideas for songs.
 Chrome's music contained a lot of atmosphere in the sound production, featuring three- and eight-note melodies, usually layered with an atonal drone backed by a rhythm section.
 This sort of atmosphere was influenced by the music he had heard in Morocco.
 About six months after that trip, Edge began forming a band and recording his new music.

-Chrome in their first incarnation, drew inspiration from King Crimson and the Stooges.
+Chrome, in their first incarnation, drew inspiration from King Crimson and the Stooges.
 They recorded and released their first album, The Visitation, along with John Lambdin (guitar) and Mike Low (guitar, vocals).
 After recording The Visitation, Edge sent the album to Warner Brothers to see if they wanted to release the album.
 A Warner Brothers A&R representative told Edge that the album sounded like a "messed up Doors album"; to Damon Edge, this was a compliment.
 The label did not release the album, so Edge set up his own label, Siren Records.
 After the recording of the first album, singer Mike Low left the band, to be replaced by new guitarist Helios Creed.
 Creed cited the influence of the emerging punk rock scene as foundational to Chrome's later output:

-Damon was really up on the rock mags and told me there’s a new rock wave called punk rock, and he bought the brand new Sex Pistols record and played it for me, and fucken blasted it.
-I loved it right away but I thought the guy couldn’t sing.
-“He’s not supposed to know how to sing”, Damon replied.
-I said, “Wow, cool let’s be punk rock”, and we made a whole punk rock record.
+Damon was really up on the rock mags and told me there's a new rock wave called punk rock, and he bought the brand new Sex Pistols record and played it for me, and fucken blasted it.
+I loved it right away but I thought the guy couldn't sing.
+"He's not supposed to know how to sing", Damon replied.
+I said, "Wow, cool let's be punk rock", and we made a whole punk rock record.